n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 "_consonant_,Halant".

-Consequently, in `<beng>` text, a "Reph" substitution was triggered by a cluster-initial "Halant,Ra" sequence.
+Consequently, in `<beng>` text, a "Reph" substitution was triggered by a syllable-initial "Halant,Ra" sequence.
 In `<bng2>` text, the sequence must be "Ra,Halant".

 Similarly, in `<beng>` text, a pre-base half-form or